sjtuyinjie/M3DGR/README.md

 ## 🎯 Notice
-## This paper is under review now.
-Full datasets and codes will be released upon paper acceptance.
+## 2025.06.16: This paper is accepted to IROS2025!
+We will release all datasets and codes soon, please stay tuned!

 ## 1. SENSOR SETUP
 ### Acquisition Platform